Allard-Shi/EEGMicrostate_Anesthesia/README.md

 # EEG microstate analysis in anesthesia
 This repository contains relevant codes and implementation of EEG microstate research in propofol-induced anesthesia.
-The details of method are included in the [paper](https://doi.org/10.1142/S0129065720500057).
+The details of method are included in our paper.

 ### Data availability
 The EEG recordings were freely open-access in [University of Cambridge Data Repository](https://www.repository.cam.ac.uk/handle/1810/252736), comprising of pretreated spontaneous EEG and behavioral data from 20 healthy participants (9 male, 11 female; mean age = 30.85; S.D. = 10.98) during propofol-induced transition of anesthesia with ethical approval provided by the Cambridgeshire 2 Regional Ethics Committee.
 All clinical investigations were conducted in line with the Declaration of Helsinki.